bistro-its-berkeley/BISTRO-Starter-Kit/README.md

   * the input file for the [mode subsidies](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/submission-inputs/ModeSubsidies.csv)
   * the input file for the [bus frequency adjustments](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/submission-inputs/FrequencyAdjustment.csv)

+* `reference-data/sioux_faux_gtfs_data` folder:
+List of the Sioux Faux gtfs data (General Transit Feed Specification).
+It is a serie of text files, each of them modeling a particular aspect of transit information: stops, routes, trips, and other schedule data.
+The details of each file are defined in the [GTFS reference](https://developers.google.com/transit/gtfs/reference/).

 ## Contact Information